DIY Options vs. Professional Services

 Reputation and Reviews

-You want a provider with an excellent reputation and positive customer reviews.
-You can read both negative and positive reviews on third-party review sites such as the Better Business Bureau to get a feel for how a provider treats its customers.
-You want to avoid providers that have frequent mentions of delayed projects, poor project results, or unreliable customer service, or that have generally poor reviews.
+You want a contractor who has a good reputation and positive customer reviews.
+Read both positive and negative reviews on third-party review sites such as the Better Business Bureau in order to get a feel for how a company treats its customers.
+Avoid providers that have frequent mentions of poor project results, unreliable customer service, or delayed projects, or that have generally poor reviews.

 Work Portfolio